FORGOT YOUR DETAILS?

 Systematic market research is very important for success in the mobile food industry.
 Remember, your business rival could be 5 miles away or just on the next block when you run a business on wheels.
 Further, your competitors are not only the food carts, trucks and kiosks but also the brick and mortar restaurants in the area.

 To be more competitive, you can also negotiate with your suppliers for timely delivery of fresh ingredients.
 At times, you may have to offer discounts or reduce the price of your food items to keep your customers happy and drive repeat sales.
 As per the 80-20 rule in sales, 80% of business comes from repeat customers and 20% from new customers.
-So as a caterer or mobile food vendor, you ought to keep all your existing customers satisfied, nay delighted!
+So as a caterer or mobile food vendor, you ought to keep all your existing customers satisfied, even delighted!

 Understanding Your Mobile Catering Competition